Candidates must be able to demonstrate the following:

 The University of Sheffield is committed to safeguarding and promoting the welfare of children and young people and expects its staff and students to share this commitment.
 Successful candidates will work directly with children and young people and as such they must provide an Enhanced Disclosure from the Criminal convictions and Disclosure and Barring Service (DBS) prior to their training commencing.
 As an organisation using the Disclosure and Barring Service Disclosure service, the University of Sheffield complies fully with the DBS Code of Practice.

-In order to ensure that applicants who are offered a place are in good mental and physical health so that they are fit to practise, successful applicants are also required to complete a Health Declaration prior to course entry that is processed by the University Occupational Health Department.
+In addition, in order to ensure that applicants who are offered a place are in good mental and physical health so that they are fit to practise, successful applicants are also required to complete a Work Health Assessment prior to course entry.

 How to Apply